jpsdr/NNEDI3/nnedi3 - Readme.txt

       Default: false (bool)

+  sleep -
+      If this parameter is set to true, once the filter has finished one frame, the threads of the threadpool will be suspended (instead of still running but waiting an event), and resume when the next frame will be processed.
+If set to false, the threads of the threadpool are always running and waiting for a start event even between frames.

+      Default: false (bool)

+  prefetch -
+      This parameter will allow to create more than one threadpool, to avoid mutual resources acces if "prefetch" is used in the avs script.
+      0 : Will set automaticaly to the prefetch value use in the script.
+Well... that's what i wanted to do, but for now it's not possible for me to get this information when i need it, so, for now, 0 will result in 1.
+For now, if you're using "prefetch" in your script, put the same value on this parameter.

-The logicalCores, MaxPhysCore and SetAffinity are parameters to specify how the pool of thread will be created, allowing if necessary each people to tune according his configuration.
+The logicalCores, MaxPhysCore, SetAffinity and sleep are parameters to specify how the pool of thread will be created and handled, allowing if necessary each people to tune according his configuration.

 PARAMETERS (nnedi3_rpow2):